Slamming Forces During Water Entry of a Simple Harmonic Oscillator: Results

 We extend the added mass model to the case of an impacting simple harmonic oscillator by considering an external spring force on the nose-plus-added-mass system, as illustrated in figure \ref{fig:model}(c).
 The parameter $\alpha$ is introduced which equals the ratio of the nose mass to the total impactor mass, $M$.
 Hence conservation of momentum for the impactor nose plus added mass system is written as

 where $x_b$ and $x_n$ are the positions of the impactor body and nose, respectively.
 Integrating as before, the equation of motion for the nose is

-The second term on the right hand side is equivalent to the hydrodynamic resistance from added mass as presented in equation \ref{eqn:rigid_accel}, while the first term is new and accounts for an additional momentum exchange via the spring element.
+The second term on the right hand side is equivalent to the hydrodynamic resistance from added mass as presented in equation \ref{eqn:rigid_accel}, while the other terms are new and account for the additional momentum exchange via the spring element.
 Since the only force felt by the body comes from the spring, the equation of motion for the body is simply